thomktz/betterave/README.md

 ## Setup

 - Clone the repository.
+- Generate the `.env`s by running `python config_ip.py`.
+This needs to be done on every new IP you want to host the app on.

 **Backend**
 - From there, go into the `backend` folder on the terminal (`cd backend`)